 Other statutes provide consumers with a right to cancel certain types of transactions without penalty.
 For more information, refer to Condominiums and Timeshares and Home Equity Loans and Second Mortgages.
 For more information about some frauds that consumers experience from scam artists at their doors, refer to the section entitled Schemes, Swindles and Other Scams.

-If you have trouble returning a defective item, contact the NH Consumer Protection and Antitrust Bureau:
+If you have trouble returning a defective item, contact the NH Consumer Protection & Antitrust Bureau:

 Concord, NH 03301-6397